aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 **Support and PCB changes**

 All ordered PCBs include basic one on one whatsApp or Telegram support.
 An aditional fee will be charged for dedicated video meeting support.
-Contact me for more details
+Contact me for more info.

 <br />
 <br />